mobify/workshop--adaptivejs-site-1x/README.md

     This function will execute after we've selected all the elements for the view, so we can grab one of those elements and make a few changes to it.

 3. Store the `context.listing` zepto object in a variable
-4. Add the class `c-product-list` to the ul
+4. Add the class `c-product-list` to the ul.
+The class name `c-product-list` indicates that it is a self-contained component, and by applying it to the ul, the ul acts as the container for the component.
-5. Add the class `c-product-list__item` to each li and remove the inline styles
+5. Add the class `c-product-list__item` to each li and remove the inline styles.
+The class name `c-product-list__item` indicates that it is a sub-component of the `c-product-list` component, and must be a child of the `c-product-list` element.
-6. Add the class `c-price` to the `.price` div
+6. Add the class `c-price` to the `.price` div. `c-price` is another self-contained component.

 Your view file should end up looking like this: